 Naturopathic doctors work with one-on-one with patients in clinics and hospitals (the scope of practice varies by state) but they also act as experts on advisory boards.
 NDs serve on the White House Commission on Complementary and Alternative Medicine and the Medicare Coverage Advisory Committee.
 They're also researchers and members of the advisory board for the National Institutes of Health National Center for Complementary and Alternative Medicine.

 The practice of naturopathic medicine in the United States varies by location because not all states license naturopathic physicians at this time.
-Licensing laws for NDs currently exist in twenty states (Alaska, Arizona, California, Colorado, Connecticut, Hawaii, Idaho, Kansas, Maine, Maryland, Massachusetts, Minnesota, Montana, New Hampshire, North Dakota, Oregon, Pennsylvania, Utah, Vermont, and Washington), as well as the District of Columbia, the U.S. Virgin Islands, and Puerto Rico.
+Licensing laws for NDs currently exist in twenty-two states (Alaska, Arizona, California, Colorado, Connecticut, Hawaii, Idaho, Kansas, Maine, Maryland, Massachusetts, Minnesota, Montana, New Hampshire, New Mexico, North Dakota, Oregon, Pennsylvania, Rhode Island, Utah, Vermont, and Washington), as well as the District of Columbia, the U.S. Virgin Islands, and Puerto Rico.

 Licensed naturopathic doctors must graduate from a four-year naturopathic medical school accredited by the Council on Naturopathic Education and pass extensive post-doctoral board exams.
 They are also subject to review by a State Board of Examiners.